CHEGEBB/alx-system_engineering-devops/0x00-shell_basics/README.md

-# How to Change to the Previous Working Directory

-This README will show you how to change to the previous working directory in Linux.

-## Prerequisites

-You will need to have a basic understanding of the Linux command line.

-## Steps

-1. Open a terminal window.
-2. Run the following command:

-cd -
+list all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+To list all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format, run the following command:

+ls -la . .. /boot